-Raman spectra were collected for an extensive set of well-characterized tunnel-structure Mn oxide mineral species employing a range of data collection conditions.
-Using various laser wavelengths, such as 785, 633, and 532 nm at low power levels ($30-500 \mu$ W), as well as the comprehensive database of standard spectra presented here, it is generally possible to distinguish and identify the various tunnel structure Mn oxide minerals.
-The Raman mode relative intensities can vary significantly as a function of crystal orientation relative to the incident laser light polarization direction as well as laser light wavelength.
+Raman spectra were collected for an extensive set of well-characterized layer-structure Mn oxide mineral species (phyllomanganates) employing a range of data collection conditions.
+We show that the application of various laser wavelengths, such as 785, 633, and 532 nm, at low power levels $(30-500 \ \mu\text{W})$ in conjunction with the comprehensive database of standard spectra presented here, makes it possible to distinguish and identify the various phyllomanganate minerals.
+The Raman mode relative intensities can vary significantly as a function of crystal orientation relative to the incident laser light polarization direction as well as incident laser light wavelength.
 Consequently, phase identification success is enhanced when using a standards database that includes multiple spectra collected for different crystal orientations and with different laser light wavelengths.
-For the hollandite-group minerals, the frequency of the Raman mode near 630 cm-1 shows a strong linear correlation with the fraction of Mn3+ in the octahedral Mn sites.
-With the comprehensive Raman database of well-characterized Mn oxide standards provided here (and available online as Supplemental Materials1), and use of appropriate data collection conditions, micro-Raman is a powerful tool for identification and characterization of biotic and abiotic Mn oxide phases from diverse natural settings, including on other planets.
+The position of the highest frequency Raman mode near 630-665 cm-1 shows a strong linear correlation with the fraction of Mn3+ in the octahedral Mn sites.
+With the comprehensive Raman database of well-characterized Mn oxide standards provided here (and available online as Online Material1), and use of appropriate data collection conditions, micro-Raman is a powerful tool for identification and characterization of biotic and abiotic Mn oxide phases from diverse natural settings, including on other planets, as well as for laboratory and industrial materials.

-Keywords: Manganese oxide, Raman spectroscopy, todorokite, hollandite
+Keywords: Manganese oxide, Raman spectroscopy, phyllomanganates, birnessite